 Here, we look at some of the differences between the largest carriers and give a brief look at what they offer and what distinguishes them from each other.

-If you're interested in finding out about smaller carriers, or MVNOs, you may find our guide to MVNOs more helpful.
+If you're interested in finding out about smaller network providers, or MVNOs, you may find our guide to MVNOs more helpful.

 Not sure if a carrier is an MVNO?
 Handily, the guide includes a full list of MVNOs and details of which network its service is based on.

 Three was the first UK mobile phone network to offer 3G coverage and now offers extensive 4G coverage.
 Traditionally, it has targeted cost-conscious consumers with well priced data plans.

 O2 stands out its Rewards customer incentive scheme that entitles subscribers to discounts on high-street purchases, and Priority, which provides priority ticket booking at O2 venues.

 It's also known for good customer service and comprehensive coverage.

 Vodafone is one of the oldest UK mobile phone networks and the second largest mobile network operator in the world in terms of number of global subscribers.

 In the UK, it's known for its premium range of handsets and contract sweeteners, such as free use of Spotify and Sky Sports Mobile, and the Freebees pay as you go free-minutes and data scheme.

 EE, which encompasses the now retired T-Mobile and Orange brands, boasts the UK's widest 4G coverage and fastest connection speeds.